kintoproj/kinto-docs/docs/features/features-metrics.md

 Shows the total amount of resources that your entire service is taking up.

-- **Memory** - The total memory and memory usage our service is using
+- **Memory** - The total memory and memory usage our service is using.
 - **vCPU** - The total vCPU and vCPU usage your service is using
   - When vCPU is shared, the value will be shown as **SHARED** and you will not be able to monitor usage.